Vhaerlein/swtor.playground/README.md

 **StatOptimizer**

-Application for searching optimal stat distribution for any dps class.
+Application for searching optimal stat distribution for any dps class (theoretically, though tested only on combat sentinel).

 - Alacrity is now GCD rounding aware (GCD is rounded to the highest 0.1s fraction, e.g. for 13% alacrity GCD will be 1,3274 and it will be rounded up to 1.4s)
 - Adrenals/relics are not included in dps mathematical model.